-will filter on the switch IP addresses and add the Session-Timeout (with a value between 10620 and 12600), the Idle-Timeout and Terminate-Action RADIUS attributes.
+filter on the switch IP addresses and add the Session-Timeout (with a value between 10620 and 12600), the Idle-Timeout and Terminate-Action RADIUS attributes.

-EXAMPLE\ipad\by\name
+EXAMPLE ipad by name

-will use Fingerbank to target a specific devices (Apple iPad) and will add a Cisco ACLs to them.
+use Fingerbank to target specific devices (Apple iPad) and add Cisco ACL(s) to them.